IznaBatool/IznaBatool/README.md

 ## Hi, I am Izna 👋

-I'm a **Vue.js developer with 4 years of professional experience** building single‑page applications, fintech applications, dashboards, and admin panels.
+I'm a **Vue.js & React developer with 4 years of professional experience** building single‑page applications, fintech applications, dashboards, and admin panels.

 ### 🚀 What I do